jjnewman/CV/README.md

 ####Technical Communication Skills

-An important element of my previous role was acting as a bridge between IT and finance, explaining business requirements to the development team and IT issues to finance.
-Business requirement documents and Excel models were often created to provide more detailed elaboration.
+An important element of my previous role was acting as a bridge between IT and Finance, explaining business requirements to the development team and IT issues to Finance.
+Business requirement documents and Excel models were often created to provide more detailed information.
 Similarly, during audit work it was often necessary to tailor enquiries/explanations based on the audience.

 ####Business Awareness